Dunagan, Texas

 Dunagan is a ghost town in Angelina County, in the U.S. state of Texas.
 It is located within the Lufkin, Texas micropolitan area.

 History

-Dunagan was named for a man named Isaac Dunagan and was first settled in the early 1840s (before Angelina County was established).
-The first commissioners' court in the county met at Dunagan's house in 1846.
-The community, as well as nearby Moses Bluff, were up for a vote on being the county seat after the county was established in 1846.
-Moses Bluff won the vote 26:2.
-To appease dissatisfied voters, another election was held, but this time, Moses Bluff had 39 votes, while Dunagan again only had two.
-For election purposes, Moses Bluff was designated as River Place for its location on the Angelina River, while Dunagan went by the name Center.
-It became a ghost town afterward, and only a railroad siding was in the area in the 1980s.
+Dunagan was first settled in the early 1840s.

 The Angelina and Neches River Railroad operates a line traveling 11.6 mi to an interchange with the Union Pacific Railroad in Lufkin.
+The ghost town is located within the Lufkin Independent School District.

 Geography

 Dunagan was located 7 mi east of Lufkin and 5 mi northwest of Huntington in central Angelina County.

-Education

-Today, the ghost town is located within the Lufkin Independent School District.